This is the second installation of a two-part article that reviews OpenOffice, the open-source suite from Sun Microsystems.

 Follow the tips here to minimize the learning curve.
 If you are moving beyond a test group of users, explore Sun's support plans and solutions to help ensure success.
 Typically, those support plans are a fraction of the cost companies pay Microsoft for licenses and support today.
 One company I worked with spent over $10 million per year on Microsoft Office.
 Moving just 25% of your users to OpenOffice may result in big savings for your business in addition to the other benefits above.
 In a tough economy, that may be a smart move for your company.

-ABOUT THE AUTHOR: Jim Mason is Engineering Services Director at ebt-now, a System i Web specialist delivering: architecture, development, implementation, support, and training services for IBM System i Web and Enterprise Open-Source solutions.
+Jim Mason is Engineering Services Director at ebt-now, a System i Web specialist delivering: architecture, development, implementation, support, and training services for IBM System i Web and Enterprise Open-Source solutions.
 Beyond Web solutions and delivering QuickWeb skills transfer workshops, Jim is president of the virtual IBM WebSphere Community Edition user group – IBM's free version of WebSphere for all platforms.